 A risk of increase in HIV infections

 Since the beginning of the pandemic, Farkhad works as a Covid-19 Coordinator within “Kyrgyz Indigo”.
 He says that around 4,000 people have already benefited from their new services linked with Covid-19: food distribution, psychological consultations, material aid, shelters, delivery of ART medication at home, hormonal medication for transgender people...
 “I want to highlight our team's dedication,” says Farkhad.
 “We were all ourselves touched by the Covid-19 pandemic and its consequences, but everyone put aside their own problems to continue helping others.”
-Recently, the UNDP / Global Fund project has launched online trainings on Covid-19 and psychological consultations to help partners cope with the situation and better accompany clients in this difficult time.
+Recently, the UNDP / Global Fund project has launched online trainings for online-consultants on Covid-19 and online consultations of clients.

 The “Kyrgyz Indigo” team is waiting for its clients open arms and continues to inform them about HIV on a daily basis, “so that they don’t completely forget about HIV because of Covid-19,” says Ikram.
 “The best we can do now is to continue advocating and educating people about HIV.
 I’m sure that if the media spoke about HIV as much as they do about Covid-19, we would see grand results within a few years.”
 But at the moment, Ikram and his colleagues are genuinely worried about the impact of Covid-19 on the HIV epidemic: “It’s a very sad situation.
 I’m scared that next year we will see an important increase in people with HIV.”